 Home The Residence (★★★★★ 9.4/10)

-These beachfront villas blend home-like comfort with upscale service.
-Full kitchens, private terraces, and a quiet stretch of coastline create an easy and relaxing stay.
-In addition, the resort offers kayaks, spa services, and one of the best sunset viewpoints on Nosy Be.
+These beachfront villas combine home-style comfort with upscale service.
+Guests enjoy full kitchens, private terraces, and a quiet stretch of coast.
+In addition, the property offers kayaks, spa services, and a scenic spot for sunset views.

 Long Beach Resort Nosy Be (★★★★☆ 9.1/10)